 The Metropolis of Cygnet

-I eventually got to the hostel on Friday night, a lovely place nestling on the side of a valley 2km out of Cygnet.
-It was beautiful – the view down the valley to Cradoc was spectacular, the perfect setting for a folk festival.
+I eventually got to the hostel on Friday night, a lovely place perched on the side of a valley 2km out of Cygnet.
+It was beautiful – the view down the valley to Cradoc was spectacular, and the perfect setting for a folk festival.
 The people at the hostel were very friendly, especially three of them: Tommy from Ireland, who taught English at Sydney University and was on summer vacation, and Cathy and Maureen, both lawyers from Adelaide.
 It wasn't long before the four of us were heading into town to check out the food and the folk scene, accompanied by a fifth hosteller called James, who was buzzing with entertaining stories about how he'd slept on the beach at Broome for six blissful weeks...

-Country folk don't piss about with silly pub names: the three pubs in Cygnet are called the Bottom Pub, Middle Pub and Top Pub, for geographically obvious reasons.
+Country folk don't muck about with silly pub names: the three pubs in Cygnet are called Bottom Pub, Middle Pub and Top Pub, for geographically obvious reasons.
 Just like beer fat, everything seems to congregate around the middle, so after sampling the local brews in all three, we settled for the spacious Middle Pub, and this was where my eyes were really opened.

 Scrumpy and Love

-There was one more element of folk festivals that, as yet, we hadn't discovered: scrumpy.
+There was one more element of folk festivals that, as yet, we hadn't managed to track down: scrumpy.
 As if by magic, we bumped into a stall in the Middle Pub that served 10oz glasses of scrumpy for A$2, with a variety of brews, all with different flavours, and all at nine per cent alcohol.
 It tasted divine, so while the girls headed off to a concert in the Town Hall, Tommy and I stayed in the Middle Pub to sample the wares and enjoy the music.

 After a truly excellent concert on Sunday afternoon, we headed up to the Middle Pub for the last session, and a real session it was.
 To Tommy's eternal delight we spotted Verity and her two friends, so he set about charming the love of his life while the rest of us settled into the scrumpy.
 Then – horror of horrors – the other girls decided that, as they had to be up early to pick fruit in the morning, they had to go to bed, so I was faced with staying with Tommy and Verity and being gooseberry of the month, or going off to find another spot to explore.
 Being tactful I chose the latter option, and this is when the good god of folkies smiled on me.

-There were two rooms at the Middle Pub; one, the large one, was where we had spent most of our time, and where the big folk sessions were happening, but the other, a small room on the other side of the pub, was where the festival performers had decided to gather to play.
+There were two rooms at the Middle Pub: one, the large one, was where we had spent most of our time, and where the big folk sessions were happening, but the other, a small room on the other side of the pub, was where the festival performers had decided to gather to play.
 I spotted a gap in the corner by the bar, and after telling Tommy that I was going to join in the session, I slunk in with my scrumpy.

 What an experience!
 The session was all singing, which is the best type because people listen to the songs then, and you can sing anything you like: folk songs, ballads, the works.
 Anyone can sing, and anyone is welcome, and after a bit more scrumpy – well, OK, a lot – I realised I wanted to sing a song.
 The only problem was that I didn't know any folk songs from memory, so I thought it appropriate to educate the cream of Antipodean folk with some Billy Bragg, the Big-nosed Bard from Barking.
 So I started to sing Valentine's Day is Over, just me with no instruments...